Ssz990220/cuBQL/README.md

   link to the cmake `cuBQL_impl` target, which does contain instantiations of the builder.

+# Dependencies

+To use `cuBQL`, you need:

+- CUDA, version 12 and up.
+In theory some versions of CUDA 11 should work too, but using 12.2 and upwards is highly recommended.
+- cmake

+Under linux, these can be installed (all except CUDA) via:

+	sudo apt install cmake cmake-curses-gui build-essential

 # Building

 This library can be used/built in two ways: either standalone (with